rqndom/starmap/README.md

 # Star map

-This program is an attempt to reproduce the visual look of illustrations that can be found on [atunivers.free.fr](http://atunivers.free.fr/), while being interactive.
+This program is an attempt to reproduce the visual look of illustrations that can be found on [atunivers.free.fr](http://atunivers.free.fr/) while being interactive.

 ## Build instructions

 On linux, you only have to `make` then execute with `./main`.

-In order to compile, you will need the following libraries being installed:
+In order to compile, you will need the following libraries:

 * SDL
 * SDL_ttf